gafurcseku/SwiftUIDemo/README.md

-# Login Flow SwiftUI Mobile App
+# Login Flow SwiftUI Mobile App Demo

 This repository contains a sample SwiftUI mobile app with a login flow.
 The app demonstrates how to implement a login screen and perform UI testing using the UITest framework in Xcode.